farmergreg/kinesis-advantage-2/windows.md

 #Windows 8/10

-There are a couple of potential “gotchas” with creating and direct editing hotkey layouts on Windows 8 and 10.
+There are a couple of potential “gotchas” with creating and direct editing hotkey layouts on Windows.
 Hopefully these issues will be addressed in future firmware versions but for now, here are some guidelines when sharing custom layouts and macros:

 1. You *CANNOT* just drag and drop a “foreign" .txt file on to the v-drive and rename it either